Retouching is a technical term that refers to the process of editing an image, usually by computer. This can include

 (or press the shortcut key: CTRL-PAGE-DN).

-Draw an outline around an undamaged area of the image by clicking and holding the mouse button whilst moving the
+Draw an outline around an undamaged area of the image by clicking and holding the mouse button while moving the

 mouse to trace the outline.
 The undamaged area should be close by and as near as possible in color and shading to